How to Make Money Streaming: 14 Ways to Generate Revenue from Online Video in 2025

 2. Insert Advertisements

-The traditional way to make money from video streams is by inserting advertisements into the stream.
-Ads may be inserted before or during your stream.
-This method had been used in television and radio for years.
+The traditional way to create ad revenue from streaming is by inserting advertisements into the stream.
+This method has been used in television and radio for years, and is a popular way of advertising on YouTube.

-Rather than having viewers pay for content, ads allow sponsors to access your viewers.
-Typically, broadcasters will work with an ad network to be partnered with sponsors that have a similar target audience.
+Video ads for live streams may be inserted before or during your stream, and instead of your audience paying for content, they allow sponsors to access your viewers.
+Typically, broadcasters will work with an ad network to partner with sponsors with a similar target audience.

-This can be done with your online video platform’s ad integration tools.
-Dacast uses player API while other live streaming providers offer different options.
+Broadcasters can add in-stream advertisements with the online video platform’s ad integration tools.
+Dacast uses player API, while other live streaming providers offer different options.

 3. Live Pay-Per-View Access

-Charging viewers a simple pay-per-view hosting fee for accessing your live stream is another simple, straightforward method for bringing in some money.
-You can think of this fee as a “ticket” or “admission” to your virtual event.
+Charging viewers a simple pay-per-view hosting fee for accessing your live stream is another straightforward method of how to get paid from streaming.
+It’s particularly effective for content with high immediate demand.
+You can set a one-time fee to access your live event, such as a webinar, concert, or sports broadcast.
+Think of this as a “ticket” or “admission” to your virtual event.

-If you’re live streaming via Dacast, it’s simple to set a price for your live stream and collect payments via a video paywall from viewers right in the player window.
+If you live stream pay-per-view via Dacast, setting a price for your live stream and collecting payments via a video paywall from viewers right in the player window is simple.

 4. Sponsorship from Businesses